edisleka/React-Native-Skeleton-Loader/src/components/README.md

 ## Constants

-All sizing and spacing constants are defined in `src/app.constants.tsx` for consistency:
+All sizing, spacing, and color constants are defined in `src/app.constants.tsx` for consistency:

 ```tsx
 export const SKELETON = {